iszczesniak/cpp/templates/index.md

 Instantiation **substitutes** a template argument for a template parameter in a template, i.e., puts an argument where a parameter is.

-## Parameter list

-The list has to have at least one parameter.
-The parameters in a list are seprated by a comma.
-Each paramter in the list is declared with its type and name.
-The types can be: type, value, and template.
-For
-instance:
+# Template parameters

+Template parameters are defined in a parameter list, where they are comma-separated.
+A parameter is defined by a kind and an optional name.
+There are three kinds: type, value, and template.
+An example with three parameters: T of the type kind, N of the value kind, and C of the template kind.

 ```
 template <typename T, int N, template<typename> typename C>
 ```

-### Type parameter
+## Parameter kind: type

 We declare a type parameter with `typename T`, where `typename` says it's a *type parameter*, and `T` is the name of the parameter.
 We can